-Within this environment of the impacts of the COVID-19 pandemic, coupled with an increase in technology costs and a record increase in the number of local houses sold to buyers from outside Central Queensland (CQ), The Capricornian (your Credit Union) has produced a reduced but reasonable level of profit.
-Our after-tax profit was \$826,853, a decrease on last year's figure of \$1,493,259.
+Notwithstanding the impacts of the COVID-19 pandemic, The Capricornian (your Credit Union) has continued to perform well this year.
+Our after-tax profit was \$1,662,659, a small decrease on last year's figure of \$1,667,048 as a result of additional costs incurred due to the COVID-19 challenges we faced.